Pullusb/GP_brush_fill/README.md

         generate stroke (what to do with pressure ?...)

 #### Done:

+- 2019-10-12 - 0.1.8:
+  -
+  - Add undo step on each stroke, can now safely ctrl+Z after leaving modal without losing all last strokes !
+  - Changed panel from toolbar (T panel) to sidebar (N panel).

 - test for more precision : Upscale the points coordinates and the empty numpy array before tracing the the circles in the numpy array, then trace and downscale.
 - omit final point in shape on gp stroke creation.
 - add pressure control for tablets